George and John R. Hunt Memorial Building

 The George and John R. Hunt Memorial Building, often referred to as just the Hunt Memorial Building, is the former Ellenville, New York, United States, public library.
 It is located on Liberty Square, at the juncture of Liberty Place and Canal Street (NY 52), just across from the village's post office, another Registered Historic Place in Wawarsing.

 It was built in 1917 as local headquarters for the Women's Christian Temperance Union (WCTU), with money from local benefactor John R. Hunt.
-His intention was that the building, a neoclassical structure designed by Frank Estabrook of Newburgh, serve as both rented private office space to provide the building with income, and a public community center.
+His intention was that the building, designed by Frank Estabrook of Newburgh mostly in neoclassical style, would serve as both rented private office space to provide the building with income, and a public community center.

 Despite some decline in the condition of the building, it continued to serve as one of the three anchors of the village's downtown through the middle of the twentieth century, along with the post office and the since-burned Wayside Inn.
 To make ends meet, the WCTU had to rent out not only the office space but to go into the function hall business, using the public space.
 When the public library moved to its current quarters in 1975, the building was left without a major tenant, though over the next 15 years there was occupancy by The Ellenville News (a weekly community newspaper, for two years), TreSource and Fiber Industries (sustainable wood and forestry products), and the Plush Factory (stuffed toys); structural problems such as leaky roofs and badly built partitions accelerated its decay.
 Urban renewal efforts in Ellenville and the decline of the regional economy made the neighborhood less vibrant.

 The last major tenant, in the 1990s, was an appliance retailer.
 Howard Hellman, who had taken over ownership of the building, decided to donate it to the village in the hopes that it could find a buyer who could attract a mix of tenants and revitalize not only the building but downtown.
 These efforts proved as futile for the village as they had for Hellman.